ClojureBridge/curriculum/outline/functions.md

 (map triple [1 2 3]) ;=> [3 6 9]
 ```

-`map` is a function that takes another function and a collection.
+`map` is a function that takes another function, along with a collection.
 It then calls the function provided to it on each member of the collection and returns a new collection with the results of those function calls.
 This is a weird concept, but is at the core of Clojure and functional programming in general.

 Let's look at another function that takes a function.
 This one is `reduce`, and it is used to turn collections into a single value.